Drug Distributor Accreditation Criteria

 - Establish a process that ensures the verification of vendor and customer licenses using data from appropriate state and federal agencies, at least annually.

-- Ensure that upon receipt, each shipping container shall be visually examined for identity and to determine if it may contain contaminated, contraband, counterfeit, suspected of being counterfeit, or damaged drugs or devices, or drugs or devices that are otherwise unfit for distribution, including examination for a suspect product pursuant to federal law.
-This examination shall be adequate to reveal container damage that would suggest possible contamination, adulteration, misbranding, counterfeiting, suspicion of being counterfeit, or other damage to the contents.
+- Ensure that upon receipt, each shipping container shall be visually examined for identity and to determine if it may contain contaminated, contraband, counterfeit, suspected of being counterfeit, damaged drugs or devices, or drugs or devices that are otherwise unfit for distribution, including examination for a suspect product pursuant to federal law.
+This examination shall be adequate to reveal container damage that would suggest possible contamination, adulteration, misbranding, counterfeiting, suspicion to being counterfeit, or other damage to the contents.

 Returned, Damaged, and Outdated Drugs